Here, for the first time on any stage, the amazing stunt of explaining the entire system of GST-HST in Canada in a single sentence!

 Step one is largely self-explanatory, but there are some key points to note:

 • This whole thing depends on you registering for the GST/HST in the first place.
 It is your responsibility to know when your business has grown large enough that you’re obliged to register.
-You are the one who has to take note of when you’ve collected $30,000 in revenue in a 12-month period, and voluntarily give the Canada Revenue Agency’s (CRA) business enquiries line a call at 1-800-959-5525 to register.
+You are the one who has to take note of when you’ve collected $30,000 in revenue in four consecutive calendar quarters (i.e., any year-long period), and voluntarily give the Canada Revenue Agency’s (CRA) business enquiries line a call at 1-800-959-5525 to register.
 The call itself takes five minutes.
 It does not cost anything.

 *Admittedly, there were lots of other perfectly valid reasons get queasy watching Scent Of A Woman, not least of which is that it was called Scent Of A Woman.
 Yeesh.